Aetopia/aetopia.github.io/_posts/2025-04-03-the-various-ways-of-checking-if-a-packaged-app-is-running.md

 - Verify if the target process is running.

-I could have just used this, its reliable & battle tested.
+I could have just used this, it's reliable & battle tested.

 > - This approach requires us to know about the target process beforehand.
 > - Packaged apps are subject to internal changes, thus not fully persistent.